 First, you need pro-level insight into the marriage problem you’re having.
-I’m not talking about doing a Google search and reading a few free blogs.
+I’m not talking about doing a Google search and reading a few free blogs on why men or women cheat.
 I’m talking about diving into the issue and becoming a mini-expert in it.
 Once you understand what you’re dealing with, once you can see the situation clearly, you will be able to decode your partner’s behavior (or bullshit, as the case may be).

 And once you can do that, you will be able to use that knowledge to your advantage – to trigger a sense of urgency in your partner, where he or she feels compelled to “act” and save the marriage.

-This is an absolutely essential step and it’s why my issue-specific audio/video online programs contain comprehensive, eye-opening and usable insight into the most common marriage problems.
-It’s also why they are the #1 choice in marriage-saving courses worldwide.
+This is an absolutely essential step and it’s why my issue-specific online crash courses contain eye-opening and usable insight into the most common marriage problems, such as infidelity, inappropriate opposite-sex friendships and marriage-shattering midlife crises.
 I’ve worked with couples on a professional basis for many years, and I want you to know what I know!
 Knowledge is power.
 And since you’re probably feeling pretty damn powerless right now, no doubt you can see the necessity for that.